-You’re vehicles braking system has one very important job; To slow your vehicle down in a smooth controlled manner.
-It does so by converting kinetic energy, or the energy of motion into primarily heat energy.
+You’re vehicle braking system has one very important job; To slow your vehicle down in a smooth controlled manner.
+It converts kinetic energy, or the energy of motion, into primarily heat energy.
 This is most commonly achieved by using a caliper to squeeze a brake pad onto a brake rotor.
-As the car slows down the friction between the pad and rotor create heat.
-As you can imagine after some time these parts will wear.
+As the car slows down the friction between the pad and rotor creates heat.
+As you can imagine, after some time, these parts will wear.

 When should I service my brakes?

-Many vehicles have either an audible wear sensor or a light on your dash alarming you that brake service is needed.
-If you hear a new noise or feel a vibration when coming to a stop or applying the brakes it may be time to schedule an appointment to have your brakes inspected.
+Many vehicles have either an audible wear sensor or a light on their dash alarming you that brake service is needed.
+If you hear a new noise or feel a vibration when coming to a stop or applying the brakes it may be time to schedule an appointment to inspect your brakes.

 Should I replace the brake rotors when the pads are replaced?

 In most cases, yes.
 Replacing rotors when servicing brake pads serves a few purposes.
-It reduces the chance of unwanted brake noise and vibration as well as helps increase the life of your new brake pads.
+It reduces the chance of unwanted brake noise and vibration and helps increase the life of your new brake pads.

 Can’t the rotors be machined?